Lewis Neal

-Lewis Ryan Neal (born 14 July 1981) is a former English professional footballer who is currently an assistant coach for National Premier Soccer League club Central Florida Panthers SC.
+Lewis Ryan Neal (born 14 July 1981) is an English former professional footballer.

 Career

 Neal started his career at Stoke City, making his debut in the Football League Trophy on 6 December 2000 against Scarborough.
 He went on loan to Icelandic side Íþróttabandalag Vestmannaeyja before returning to Stoke.
 He played 70 league games and scored 2 goals for Stoke before signing for Preston North End in 2005 in a player swap deal for Marlon Broomes.

 On 31 October 2008, Neal signed a month-long loan deal with Notts County, and made his debut at home to Bury.

 After playing 65 league games for Preston, Neal was allowed to join Carlisle United on 30 January 2009, after agreeing to a termination package.
 He signed a contract to the end of the season.
 He made his Carlisle debut in the 1–1 home draw against Walsall, but at the end of the season manager Greg Abbott decided to release him.

 A day after his contract expired with Carlisle on 2 July 2009, Neal signed a two-year contract with League Two club Shrewsbury Town.

 On 22 January 2011, he was released by Shrewsbury Town, by mutual consent.
 He moved to the United States and entered training camp with Orlando City Soccer Club of the USL Pro league, the third tier of US Soccer.
 He scored the team's first ever goal on 19 February in a friendly against Philadelphia Union.
 Lewis signed with Orlando on 21 March 2011.

 In early 2012, Neal was on trial with Real Salt Lake of Major League Soccer but was not offered a contract.
 He signed into the league with D.C.
 United on 13 March 2012.
 During his time with D.C., he scored the lone goal in the 2013 U.S. Open Cup final against Real Salt Lake, giving D.C. their third Open Cup title.

 After three years with D.C., Neal returned to Florida when he was selected by new franchise Orlando City SC in the 2014 MLS Expansion Draft.
 He was released by Orlando at the end of the 2015 season.
 On 17 December, Orlando City confirmed that Neal had been resigned on a two-year deal giving him an extended role with the organization including an academy coaching role, a playing position on the Orlando City B team and media duties.

 Neal continued his professional career by signing with the Orlando SeaWolves in May 2018, ahead of their inaugural Major Arena Soccer League season.